denoland/dotland/public/posts/deno_in_2020.md

 [1.5.0 blog post](https://deno.land/posts/v1.5)

-The biggest changed that happened in this month was enabling `isolateModules` option in TypeScript compiler host by default.
+The biggest change that happened in this month was enabling `isolatedModules` option in TypeScript compiler host by default.
 This setting changes the behavior of TypeScript in such a way that ensures that each file can be transpiled in isolation (without knowledge of types and/or other modules) by tools other than